morrning/hesabixCore/README.md

 ## update software

-For update software with last changes that publishe in hesabixCore folder run this command
+For update software with last changes that published in hesabixCore folder run this command

 ```
 php bin/console hesabix:update